About COVID-19 Federal Funding

 Total Federal Awards to Massachusetts: $113 Billion

 The federal government is expected to provide approximately $113 billion in aid to Massachusetts in response to the COVID-19 pandemic.
-Funding has been given to three groups: businesses and individuals, public entities, and Commonwealth agencies.
+Funding was provided through three mechanisms: direct aid provided by the federal government to individuals, businesses, non-profits, or non-state public entities; targeted aid administered by the Commonwealth; and flexible federal aid to the Commonwealth.

 The tool below summarizes funding directed to Massachusetts by major federal legislation in response to COVID-19.
 Use the arrows at the bottom to toggle between: